OWASP/samm/Current Releases/head/core/implementation/i-secure-build.md

 If technical limitations prevent the organisation from breaking the build automatically, achieve the same effect via other means, such as a clear policy for the developer not to deploy or execute a build with defects meeting certain criteria.

+Handle code signing on a separate centralized server which does not expose the certificate to the system executing the build.

-Take steps to verify the integrity of the build system, for example through a deterministic method that outputs byte-for-byte reproducible builds.
+Where possible,  use a deterministic method that outputs byte-for-byte reproducible artifacts.
 Compare the binary output with that from other equivalent build systems to ensure it hasn't been tampered with.

 # B: Software Dependencies